zmuhls/exquisite-corpse/README.md

 # exquisite-corpse
-How about a game of exquisite corpse
+How about a game of exquisite corpse?